fthomas/refined/docs/src/smt.md

 # SMT-based refinement types

-**refined's** refinement types are based on type-level predicates and associated type class instances for checking the validity of refinements and for conversion between refined types (refinement subtyping).
-The library comes with a lot of [predefined predicates][provided-predicates] and many of those take type parameters to allow for some customisation of their behavior.
+**refined's** refinement types are based on type-level predicates and type classes for checking the validity of refinements and for conversion between refined types (refinement subtyping).
+The library comes with a lot of [predefined predicates][provided-predicates] of which many take type parameters to allow for some customisation of their behavior.
+These predicates mirror ordinary value-level predicates but lifted into the type-level (for example `Greater[N]` or `StartsWith[S]`).
+This manual lifting is necessary because we cannot just use value-level predicates in types (which is typically only possible in languages with fully [dependent types][dependent-type]).

  But using refinements that are not already covered by the predefined predicates either requires a clever combination of the existing predicates or introducing a new predicate and associated type class instances.

+composable, "stringly typed" programming

 power of 2
 is that even